linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ### **2. SSH Configuration (/etc/ssh/sshd_config)**

-Modify the SSH configuration to prompt for either Pushbullet or Twilio authentication.
+Modify the SSH configuration to ensure it prompts for either Pushbullet or Twilio authentication.

 1. Open the SSH configuration file for editing: